Secondary, Adult & Physical Education

 The program of study has been designed to provide program completers with the knowledge and skills required to evaluate, plan, and provide appropriate learning experiences for students in grades 6-12.
-Program completers will accomplish the following objectives:
+Graduates of this program will be able to:

-- Prepare candidates to create learning experiences that address the developmental needs of the adolescent and young adult students.
+- create learning experiences that address the developmental needs of the adolescent student.

-- Prepare candidates to plan and teach lessons that elevate their students’ subject matter knowledge and skills.
+- plan and teach lessons that elevate their adolescent students’ subject matter knowledge and skills.

-- Employ best practices in the creation and use of secondary curriculum and assessment using a variety of strategies to meet the varying abilities and learning styles of all students.
+- employ best practices in the creation and use of middle-level curriculum and assessment using a variety of strategies to meet the varying abilities and learning styles of all young adolescents.

 - understand the importance of working collaboratively with family and community members to increase student welfare and learning.

 - engage in practices and behaviors that develop competence as professionals.